 It was one of the easiest animals to take alive on the ship for slaughter during the voyage.
 This practice led to a brilliant idea for ships to set pigs free on uninhabited islands to provide food for shipwrecked sailors.
 (6) When the Dutch East Indian Company set up their refreshment station at the Cape in 1652 they did it for a similar reason as pigs were left on islands namely to ensure the supply of fresh meat along with the obvious supply of freshwater for ships traveling to the East.
 The Dutch brought domesticated European pigs on the three ships which arrived in Table Bay Harbour in 1652.
 These died within months of landing and piglets did not live longer than a few days.
 Later on, two varieties of pigs were found at the Cape.
-A Dutch breed and a Chinese breed which had dainty meat and claws like dogs.
+A Dutch breed and a Chinese breed that had dainty meat and claws like dogs.
 (7)

 Much has changed by the mid-1800s.
-The imported bacon was far less salty but local bacon still had to be left for a few hours (up to 16 hours) in fresh water.
+The imported bacon was far less salty but local bacon still had to be left for a few hours (up to 16 hours) in freshwater.
 The butchery trade at the Cape was well established by early German and Swiss immigrants and stood on the shoulders of a very tentative pig breeding industry.
-Techniques used by butchers was slow and all the butchers in Cape Town put together, found it hard to supply bacon to the booming Cape Colony.
+Techniques used by butchers were slow and all the butchers in Cape Town put together, found it hard to supply bacon to the booming Cape Colony.